tardate/LittleArduinoProjects/README.md

-# 210 Little Electronics and Arduino Projects
+# 211 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [AudioAmps/TDA7297Kit](./Electronics101/AudioAmps/TDA7297Kit) - testing a TDA7297 audio amplifier kit (pump up the jam)
+> Latest addition:sparkles: [BuckConverterModules](./Electronics101/BuckConverterModules) - test a range of low-cost buck converter modules, often using LM2596

 Just my collection of electronics projects, many involving an Arduino in one way or another.